endric-daues/my_setup/README.md

 ### Configuration

 I configure my `~/.zshrc` as shown in the file.
 This is where you'll see the plug-ins I am using.
 I also included my `.p10k.zsh` file for reference.
+You can use the `.vimrc` file to enable scrolling in vim.
+Just put this file in your home directory.

 Screenshot:
 ![alt text](./screenshot.png)